Influenza Vaccine, Live Intranasal

 Tell the person who gives you the vaccine:

-- If you have any severe (life-threatening) allergies, including an allergy to eggs.
-If you ever had a life-threatening allergic reaction after a dose of flu vaccine, or have a severe allergy to any part of this vaccine, you should not get a dose.
+- If you have any severe, life-threatening allergies, including (for example) an allergy to gelatin or antibiotics.
+If you ever had a life-threatening allergic reaction after a dose of flu vaccine, or have a severe allergy to any part of this vaccine, you should not get vaccinated.

 You should get the flu shot instead of the nasal spray if you: